JonathanPetrone/My-Obsidian-Vault/Building OO systems with reusability in mind (object-orientated programming).md

 - Using too much composition in a system can also lead to more complexity
 - It is natural to think of objects as containing other objects
 - Composition can lead to tight coupling between objects, which can make it difficult to change or modify your code in the future.
+- Systems and subsystems can be built independently.

 see also: [[Object-oriented programming]]

 ## Reference:
 Object-Oriented Thought Process, 5th Edition (ch.
-7) - M. Weisfeld
+7, 9) - M. Weisfeld

 ## Similar: